minimum advertised price violation

 4. Channel Conflict: Implementing a MAP pricing policy can create tension between manufacturers and retailers, especially if some retailers choose not to comply.

-Factors Influencing MAP Pricing
+Factors Influencing MAP Policy

 1. Brand Positioning: Companies with premium brands may set a higher MAP price to maintain a perception of exclusivity and quality.